foureyes/csci-ua.0480-spring2017-008/homework/deploy.markdown

 <section markdown="block">

 We'll be using ssh, a commandline tool that allows you to login to and run commands on a remote server, to access your server.
-You'll need an "cims" account to log in to any of these compute/assignment servers.
+If you're on windows, a popular ssh client is [putty](http://www.putty.org/).
+You'll need a "cims" account to log in to any of these compute/assignment servers.
 You _should_ have one already created for you.

 1. You can retrieve your credentials by going to [https://cims.nyu.edu/webapps/password](https://cims.nyu.edu/webapps/password) first
     * use your netid to log in
     * save the credentials that you receive
-    * if you need to reset your password, you can go to [https://cims.nyu.edu/webapps/password/reset](https://cims.nyu.edu/webapps/password/reset)
+    * if the above does not work or if you need to reset the password that was given to you from the above page, you can go to [https://cims.nyu.edu/webapps/password/reset](https://cims.nyu.edu/webapps/password/reset)
 	* if you receive an error saying that your account does not exist, email helpdesk@cims.nyu.edu ... and cc me on your correspondence so that I'm aware that you're having account issues
+        * make sure to specify that you've already tried your netid here: https://cims.nyu.edu/webapps/password
+        * and that you've tried resetting your password here: https://cims.nyu.edu/webapps/password
 2. To access your assigned server, you must first ssh to `access.cims.nyu.edu`... and then from there, ssh to your _actual_ server:
     * `ssh your_username@access.cims.nyu.edu`
+    * once you've logged in... use ssh again
-    * `ssh your_username@your_assigned_server` (
+    * `ssh your_username@your_assigned_server`
 3. Once you've logged in, create the following directories in your home directory:
 	* <code>var/log</code> a directory to dump your application logs
 	* <code>usr/local/lib</code> to store all of your "global" node modules
 	* <code>opt</code> ... as the directory where you'll install your web application
-	* run the following command to create the directories specified above:
+	* run the following command to create the directories specified above (note that `~` means your _home directory_):
         <br>
 		<pre><code>mkdir -p ~/var/log
 mkdir -p ~/usr/local/lib